 She is under the management of Concerto Winderstein.

-Lauren does research on positron emission tomography (PET) tracers in the Brugarolas Lab at the Gordon Center for Medical Imaging affiliated with Massachusetts General Hospital/Harvard Medical School.
+Lauren conducts research on positron emission tomography (PET) tracers in the Brugarolas Lab at the Gordon Center for Medical Imaging affiliated with Massachusetts General Hospital/Harvard Medical School.
 She is also passionate about bringing music to vulnerable populations through Harvard-Radclife MIHNUET (Music In Hospitals and Nursing Homes Using Entertainment as Therapy).